 The subject property was rezoned to C-2 in June 1970 as part of a comprehensive zoning of the City.
-Based off staff's research of the site, this lot has served as a parking lot since the 1970's and is a product of urban renewal.
+Based off staff's research of the site, this lot was razed in 1972 as a product of urban renewal and the existing library facility was constructed in 1979.